M-croHard/MacroHard/README.md

 * Supports Android, Ios, and web services.
 * Ease of distribution and modification.

 Event Holders
 * Easy to set up events and ticketing costs.
-* Manageable data regarding ticket sales
+* Manageable data regarding ticket sales.
+* Reliable routes for customers to buy tickets through both online and physical advertisements.
+* Easy cash-out options once the event is over.

 Event Customers
 * Easy to search and find events.